 While these treatments can be effective, they are not without their side effects.
 Both Lidocaine and Capsaicin can cause stinging, burning pain, itching and redness.
 As a potential remedy to relieve pain associated with shingles, these topical agents may wind up causing more irritation than they relieve.

-One of the most effective and side-effect-free shingles treatments is Dermeleve.
-This topical cream has been clinically proven to provide fast and long-lasting relief from the pain and itching associated with shingles cases.
+Dermeleve® is a topical cream that provides fast and long-lasting relief from the pain and itching associated with shingles cases.

-What sets Dermeleve apart from other itch relief medications on the market is that it is free of dangerous corticosteroids such as hydrocortisone and cortisol, which are associated with some serious side effects to areas of skin exposed to them.
+What sets Dermeleve® apart from other itch relief medications on the market is that it is free of corticosteroids such as hydrocortisone and cortisol, which are associated with some serious side effects to areas of skin exposed to them.